joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-14-ordo-salutis-ix-our-new-heart-spirits-power-in-regeneration.md

 You know what the real kicker is: with our hearts far from him, we are not actually obeying the laws of God.
 I know because it is impossible for us to obey God’s law if our hearts are far from him.

->Romans 8:7-8 (CSB) The mindset of the flesh is hostile to God because it does not submit to God’s law.
+>Romans 8:7-8 The mindset of the flesh is hostile to God because it does not submit to God’s law.
 Indeed, it is unable to do so.
 8 Those who are in the flesh cannot please God.

->Isaiah 64:6 (CSB) All of us have become like something unclean, and all our righteous acts are like a polluted garment;
+>Isaiah 64:6 All of us have become like something unclean, and all our righteous acts are like a polluted garment;
 all of us wither like a leaf,
 and our iniquities carry us away like the wind.